-Why is it important to tackle bullying in play and leisure activities?
+Why is it important to tackle bullying in extended services

-Every young person should feel safe to play, learn and socialise.
-Whether in adventure playgrounds or leisure centres, every young person should be safe from victimisation and discrimination.
+Every young person should feel safe to learn, play and socialise.
+Whether in after school clubs or holiday playschemes, every young person should be safe from victimisation and discrimination.
 Their journeys to and from these places should be free from fear and intimidation.
 No-one should suffer the pain and indignity that bullying can cause.